OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 Objective-C is an object-oriented programming language that adds Smalltalk-style messaging to the C programming language.
 It is used on macOS and iOS to develop desktop and mobile applications respectively.
 Swift is the successor of Objective-C and allows interoperability with it.
 Swift was introduced with Xcode 6 in 2014.

-### Understanding iOS Apps
+### Apps on iOS

-iOS applications are distributed in IPA (iOS App Store Package) archives.
+iOS apps are distributed in IPA (iOS App Store Package) archives.
 An IPA file contains all the necessary (for ARM compiled) application code and resources required to execute the application.
 This package is in fact a ZIP compressed file, which can be decompressed.

 An IPA file has a built-in directory structure.
 The example below shows this structure on a high level: